What Makes a Successful Founder?

 We discovered three archetypes of successful founders that cluster around certain characteristics…

-Humble
+Humble Operator

 Exceptional at execution, extremely humble while confident in themselves.
 They are resourceful and gritty.
-People who worked with them before tend to follow them.
+People who worked with them before tend to follow them

-Words VC used to describe them:
+words VC used to describe them:

-Visionary
+Agile Visionary

 Usually first-time founders, they are young, visionary, and driven by a desire for greatness.
 They have a unique perspective on the market they’re going after and an intuitive sense of what their customers want.
 They test and iterate quickly to incorporate market signals.